CS-3150-fall-2022-g1/DansFrappes/docs/Sprint_3/Stand_ups.md

 * Spencer
     * Removed side navigation from side menu, manager employee view
     * Will continue working on account view and move on to employee view

+## Standup 3
+* Jason
+    * Finish item customization, work on adding cart page
+    * Drink names, images, css
+    * Had trouble with javascript
+* Spencer
+    * Employee page, hire, demote, queue page
+    * Work on store account and cart button
+    * Waiting on orders
+* Reagan
+    *
+    * Keep working on inventory page
+    *
+* Josh
+    *
+    * Will work on menu on Monday
+    *

+## Standup 4
+* Jason
+    * Added temporary cart view and place order button
+    * Work on cart view and images with Josh
+    *
+* Spencer
+    * Worked on store account, added a cart button
+    * Finish store account and money flow
+    *
+* Josh
+    * Worked on CSS for item customization
+    * Work on cart view and images with Jason
+    *
+* Reagan
+    * CSS for inventory, populating inventory page
+    * Finish making inventory work with database

+### Remaining tasks
+* Validate input and make sure it doesn't crash the server.